-The information provided by you and other Decision Makers will be processed in accordance with data protection principles as set out in the Data Protection Act 2018 and UK GDPR.
+The information provided by Decision Makers will be processed in accordance with data protection principles as set out in the Data Protection Act 2018 and UK GDPR.
 Personal data will be processed only for the purposes set out in this policy and as required by any statute or any regulatory body, and not for any other purpose.